niranj2508/Health-Card/README.md

 having any centralize database of individual person, and because of that it is impossible to take proper precaution for prevention of any viral disease.
 Next is when doctor give any prescription to patient doctor do not have any record of that prescription.
 So next time if doctor wants to take any past reference of same patient than it is not possible.
-So when we have this system, doctor can record every minor details of every case of patient which can be refer any time.
+When we have this system, doctor can record every minor details of every case of patient which can be refer any time.
 This definition is aiming to store all the health related information day to day data centrally which can be analysed by using certain mechanism to retrieve the health trends of different state, city and